Administration Police: Border Police Unit (BPU)

 The Border Police Unit (BPU) was formed on 1 July 2008 as the Rural Border Patrol Unit (RBPU) with its first base at A.P.
 Senior Staff College, Emali.
 The idea of a Border Patrol Unit was recommended by the then–Senior Deputy Commandant (I) of the AP Alhaji Omar Shurie, (SAIG, Egypt 2), a senior fieldcraft and tactics/jungle warfare instructor.
 Mr. Otieno, AIG, who once served as deputy C.O. of the Rapid Deployment Unit became its first C.O.

 It was established as the Border Patrol Unit; but due to limited facilities and equipment, it was not made operational.

 In September 2018, President Uhuru Kenyatta announced plans to reorganize the National Police Service.
 These plans included the strengthening and renaming of the RBPU to the Border Police Unit.

 The task of the BPU is to detect and prevent cross-border crimes through border patrol and to conduct terrorist interdiction operations.

 The BPU has its headquarters at Kanyonyo in Kitui County.
-It is now headed by a commandant (Cmdt), who currently is Abdulahi Aden (A.I.G).
+It is now headed by a commandant (Cmdt), who currently is James Kamau, EBS, OGW (S.A.I.G).

 Formations in the field, known as companies, are each headed by a superintendent (SP).
 There are at least 20 such companies in the unit, each of which has three platoons, each headed by an inspector (IP).
 Each platoon is further divided into sections of at least ten personnel each.

 The unit's training institution is the Border Patrol School, also based at Kanyonyo, Joshua Wambua, SSP, (a decorated jungle warfare/ ballistics/ forensics instructor) as the C.O.
 Its instructors are trained both locally and internationally.

 The unit has two specialized teams, the "Marine unit", the Border and Sea Operations Team (BORSOPTS), and the Special Weapons and Tactics Team.
 These teams have had successful field operations within the country, including the Yumbis attack of 2015.

 In terms of equipment and logistics, the unit has moved and is now ahead of its mother unit the Rapid Deployment Unit.
 Recently the National Police Service acquired armoured personnel carriers (APCs) from China's defense corporation Norinco.